 As is the case with all other companies under private law, DPD has to comply with specific regulations relating to the storage of data.
 This includes above all retention periods in accordance with tax legislation, e.g. relating to consignment notes, tour plans and delivery lists, damage reports, claims, invoices and balance sheets.
 In addition, for security reasons we store the tracking data for parcels for a period of time which varies per platform between 30 and 180 days.In the absence of consent to a longer storage period, job application documents will be deleted in accordance with data protection legislation at the latest within six months after the rejection of the application.DPD account data is deleted two years after the deactivation of the account.
 Rejections of delivery notifications (Predict) are stored in a blocking list until the rejection is withdrawn.

-For the length of storage relating to cookies, please see our list in Web analysis, cookies and third party serices.
+For the length of storage relating to cookies, please see our list in Web analysis, cookies and advertising serices.

 Google DBM and DFP (Doubleclick for Publisher) Small Business Server